awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Create two stack instances<a name="stack_how_to_create_multiple_stacks-create-stacks"></a>

 Now we'll add the code to instantiate two separate stacks\.
-As before, the lines of code shown in boldface are the ones you need to add\.
+As before, the lines of code shown in bold are the ones you need to add\.
 Delete the existing `MultistackStack` definition\.

 ------
 #### [ TypeScript ]